frankshearar/Home/[Spec]-Fallback-package-folders.md

 The ``.tools`` folder will be ignored for fallback folders.
 The lock files for tools may only exist at the user level.

 Packages for tools may be provided by fallback folders.

+### MSBuild macros
+MSBuild targets and props files for project.json replace the global folder path with ``NuGetPackageRoot``.
+For fallback folders this can now be one of several paths.

+For the first iteration of fallback folders if any fallback folders are used the ``NuGetPackageRoot`` macro will be left out.
+This may be updated in the future to contain macros for each fallback folder if that scenario makes sense.

+### Open questions

+1. Are settings loaded from the project directory or the solution directory?
+NuGet will use the solution root if a restore is performed against the solution however this may cause issues for build or other tools which may load the settings from the project root.